 A reverse mortgage is a financial tool.
 Like any tool, it works well for certain situations and poorly for others.
 This page gives you the honest picture — genuine advantages and genuine disadvantages — so you can decide whether it makes sense for your circumstances.

 We are not going to tell you a reverse mortgage is the right choice for everyone.
 It is not.
+If you have heard negative things, many are likely common myths worth examining.
 But for the right person in the right situation, it solves a real problem that no other financial product can solve as effectively.

 1. No Monthly Mortgage Payments